 The Star-Spangled Banner has a curious history, especially for a hallowed national anthem.
 A number of tall tales have sprung up about the song’s origins, with one oft-repeated story suggesting that it was originally a drinking song.

 The tune was written by John Stafford Smith around the year 1773, with the title To Anacreon in Heaven.
-Technically, it was a “glee”—a specific type of part-song sung by amateur, all-male singing societies called glee clubs.
-With their mix of music and camaraderie, glee clubs were hugely popular on both sides of the Atlantic.
+Technically speaking, it was a “glee”—a specific type of part-song sung by amateur, all-male singing societies called glee clubs.
+With their mix of music, shared food and camaraderie, glee clubs were hugely popular on both sides of the Atlantic.
 By the early 1800s every significant US city had at least one local glee club, as did most major colleges.
 Indeed, glee clubs quickly became indispensable from college life in places like Harvard, Yale, or Wesleyan University.
-Glee club concerts were so wildly popular that colleges often scheduled them as fundraisers to help support their athletic programs.
+It’s humorous to note that during the nineteenth century glee club concerts were so wildly popular that colleges often scheduled them as fundraisers to help support their athletic programs.

 To Anacreon in Heaven was a well-known, and well-loved part of this tradition.
 It was the official song of the Anacreontic Society in London, and offered a pseudo-classical homage to club’s “patron saint.”